RobertGregg/Website/content/post/Parameter Identifiability/index.md

 ---
-title: 'Parameter Identifiability'
+title: 'Problems in ODE Parameter Fitting'
-subtitle: 'Problems in ODE Modeling'
+subtitle: 'Parameter Identifiabilityg'
-summary: Taking a detailed look into why parameter solving is so difficult
+summary: Taking a look into why parameter fitting is so difficult
 authors:
 - admin
 tags: